 Drug-impaired driving and road safety

 Impaired driving is illegal.
-It doesn't matter if it is due to alcohol or drugs.
+It does not matter if it's due to alcohol or drugs.

 Drug-impaired driving offences are currently, and will continue to be, addressed through the:

-Government of Canada and Government of Yukon are both updating their respective legislation to further address drug-impaired driving.
+The Government of Canada and the Government of Yukon are both updating their respective legislation to further address drug-impaired driving.